xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

    * institutional and incentive structures,
    * risk tail properties for large scale outcomes.

-### References

-1. S. Russell, “Human Compatible: Artificial Intelligence and the Problem of Control”, Viking, 2019.
-2. N. Bostrom, “Superintelligence: Paths, Dangers, Strategies”, Oxford University Press, 2014.
-3. D. Amodei et al., “Concrete Problems in AI Safety”, arXiv:1606.06565, 2016.
-4. J. Leike et al., “Scalable agent alignment via reward modeling: a research direction”, arXiv:1811.07871, 2018.
+Q121 is therefore a hub for encoding alignment questions at the effective layer.
+It is not a claim that alignment has been achieved.

 ---

 ## 2. Position in the BlackHole graph

 This block records how Q121 sits in the BlackHole graph as a node among Q001–Q125, with edges and one line reasons that refer to concrete components or tension types.
+All edges describe reuse of effective layer structures.
+They do not describe logical implication or reduction of canonical problems.

 ### 2.1 Upstream problems

 These problems provide prerequisites or background structures for Q121 at the effective layer.

 * Q111 (BH_PHIL_MIND_BODY_L3_111)
-  Reason: Supplies effective models of minds as physical and information processing systems that underlie what it means for an AI “mind” to be aligned with human agents.
+  Reason: supplies effective models of minds as physical and information processing systems that underlie what it means for an AI mind to be aligned with human agents.

 * Q114 (BH_PHIL_MORAL_FACTS_L3_114)
-  Reason: Provides the meta level picture of whether and how moral facts or stable value structures exist, which shapes the interpretation of HumanValueProfile in Q121.
+  Reason: provides the meta level picture of whether and how moral facts or stable value structures exist, which shapes the interpretation of HumanValueProfile in Q121.

 * Q120 (BH_INFO_VALUE_KNOWLEDGE_L3_120)
-  Reason: Defines value of information and knowledge as effective observables and clarifies how information exchange reshapes incentives and alignment tension.
+  Reason: defines value of information and knowledge as effective observables and clarifies how information exchange reshapes incentives and alignment tension.

 * Q105 (BH_SOC_SYSTEMIC_CRASHES_L3_105)
-  Reason: Contributes models for cascading failures in complex socio technical systems, reused to understand misalignment induced systemic risks and risk tails.
+  Reason: contributes models for cascading failures in complex socio technical systems, reused to understand misalignment induced systemic risks and risk tails.

 ### 2.2 Downstream problems

-These problems reuse Q121 components or treat Q121 as a prerequisite.
+These problems reuse Q121 components or treat Q121 as a prerequisite at the effective layer.

 * Q122 (BH_AI_CONTROL_L3_122)
-  Reason: Reuses AlignmentTensionFunctional and RiskTailAlignmentDescriptor to define when control protocols and shutdown mechanisms must be triggered.
+  Reason: reuses AlignmentTensionFunctional and RiskTailAlignmentDescriptor to define when control protocols and shutdown mechanisms should be triggered.

 * Q123 (BH_AI_INTERPRETABILITY_L3_123)
-  Reason: Uses alignment observables to prioritize which internal representations and subsystems require interpretability and constraint.
+  Reason: uses alignment observables to prioritize which internal representations and subsystems require interpretability and constraint.

 * Q124 (BH_AI_OVERSIGHT_EVAL_L3_124)
-  Reason: Uses IncentiveMismatchPattern and related observables to design scalable oversight benchmarks and evaluation harnesses.
+  Reason: uses IncentiveMismatchPattern and related observables to design scalable oversight benchmarks and evaluation harnesses.

 * Q125 (BH_AI_MULTI_AGENT_DYNAMICS_L3_125)
-  Reason: Extends AlignmentTensionFunctional to multi agent contexts where multiple AI systems and humans interact under complex incentives.
+  Reason: extends AlignmentTensionFunctional to multi agent contexts where multiple AI systems and humans interact under complex incentives.

 ### 2.3 Parallel problems

 Parallel nodes share similar tension types but do not have direct component reuse.

 * Q098 (BH_EARTH_ANTHROPOCENE_L3_098)
-  Reason: Also models incentive_tension between local incentives and global planetary boundaries in a socio_technical_field.
+  Reason: also models incentive_tension between local incentives and global planetary boundaries in a socio_technical_field.

 * Q104 (BH_SOC_INEQUALITY_DYNAMICS_L3_104)
-  Reason: Treats incentive_tension between short term individual gains and long term distributional outcomes.
+  Reason: treats incentive_tension between short term individual gains and long term distributional outcomes.

 ### 2.4 Cross domain edges

-Cross domain edges connect Q121 to problems in other domains that can reuse its components.
+Cross domain edges connect Q121 to problems in other domains that can reuse its effective layer components.

 * Q059 (BH_CS_INFO_THERMODYN_L3_059)
-  Reason: Reuses the idea of aligning incentive structures with physical and informational constraints when scaling AI systems.
+  Reason: reuses the idea of aligning incentive structures with physical and informational constraints when scaling AI systems.

 * Q106 (BH_NET_MULTILAYER_ROBUSTNESS_L3_106)
-  Reason: Uses alignment style observables to evaluate robustness of multi layer networks that include AI components and human decision makers.
+  Reason: uses alignment style observables to evaluate robustness of multi layer networks that include AI components and human decision makers.

 * Q001 (BH_MATH_NUM_L3_001)
-  Reason: Shares the general pattern of encoding tension between a hidden structure (values or spectra) and observable behavior, allowing reuse of experiment patterns that separate low tension and high tension worlds.
+  Reason: shares the general pattern of encoding tension between a hidden structure and observable behavior, allowing reuse of experiment patterns that separate low tension and high tension worlds, without implying any reduction of one canonical problem to the other.

 ---

 ## 3. Tension Universe encoding (effective layer)

 Everything in this block is at the effective layer.
 We describe state spaces, observables, invariants, tension scores, and singular sets.
 We do not describe any mapping from raw data or implementation details to internal TU fields.
+Deep TU layer structures are only referred to abstractly when needed for consistency conditions.

 ### 3.1 State space